jaybones90/Virtual-Bartender/README.md

 * _Marko Ludlow_

 ## Description
-This site first asks the user if they are of age to view the age restricted content.
-Once in the site, users can choose to "go to the bar" and have a random drink displayed to them by the virtual bartender.
-They are also able to navigate to a liquor tree style drink menu with descriptions of each drink available at the bar.
+This is a virtual bartender application where the bartender will pour a random drink and tell a joke when clicked.
+The alcohol bottles in the liquor tree are also clickable and displays different drinks based on the liquor that was clicked.

 ## Project Specs:
 | Behavior |  Input   |  Output  |